IQSS/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 Download Files
 --------------

-If you want to download all files in a dataset, you can click the "Access Dataset" dropdown on the dataset page and click one of the download options.
-The dataset's files will download in .zip format that preserves any folder structure that the dataset owner had set up.
+If you want to download all files in a dataset, you can click the Access Dataset dropdown on the dataset page and select one of the download options.
+The dataset's files will download in .zip format and will preserve any folder structure that the dataset owner had set up.

 If you'd like to download a single file or some subset of the dataset's files, you can use the Files tab.
 To download more than one file at a time, select the files you would like to download and then click the Download button above the files.
-The selected files will download in .zip format that preserves any folder structure that the dataset owner had set up.
+The dataset's files will download in .zip format and will preserve any folder structure that the dataset owner had set up.

 You may also download a file from its file page by clicking the Download button in the upper right corner of the page, or by :ref:`url_download` under the Metadata tab on the lower half of the page.